manticoresoftware/manticoresearch/docs/sphinxql_reference/truncate_rtindex_syntax.rst

 You may want to use this if you are using RT indices as “delta index” files; when you build the main index, you need to wipe the delta index, and thus TRUNCATE RTINDEX.
-You also need to use this command before attaching an index; see :ref:`attach_index_syntax`.
+You also might use this command before attaching an index; see :ref:`attach_index_syntax`.